JosuaKugler/uni/master_thesis/questions.md

 at least the homology of the dividing set

 for the first variant see theorem 32 in version 1 on arxiv

+## Question for Agustin
+The Thurston-Winkelnkemper construction requires that the monodromy has to be the identity close to the boundary.
+Why is this the case for the Milnor open book?